Jinan Weather

 Abundant Sunshine All Year Round

 The sun is never mean to Jinan.
-Jinan enjoys an average of 7 to 8 hours of sunshine per day, around 2,500 hours annually.
-While summer brings frequent rainfall, the rain is short-lived and gives back to a blue sky quickly.
+On average, Jinan enjoys an average of 7 to 8 hours of sunshine per day, around 2,500 hours annually.
+While summer receives frequent rainfall, the rain is short-lived and the sun shows up quickly.
 Winter does have several gloomy or foggy days, but mostly it’s sunny with clear skies.
 On most days, you hardly even see clouds.

-Two periods: late March to May and September to early November, spring and autumn, based both on the weather and sceneries.
+Two periods: late March to May in spring and September to early November in autumn, based both on the weather and sceneries.

-In spring, flowers bloom in profusion at the time of hope, willows along the spring rivers sprout, and the entire city comes alive.
-Cherry blossoms adorn the clear springs, creating a scene as beautiful as a cartoon.
+In spring, flowers bloom in profusion and trees sprout at the time of hope, and the entire city comes alive.
+Cherry blossoms adorn the clear hot springs, creating a scene as beautiful as a cartoon.
 A boat trip on the moat is the best way to explore Jinan at this time.

 In autumn, after the abundant rains in summer, the groundwater level reaches its peak, and famous springs such as Baotu Spring and Black Tiger Spring gush forth with their most powerful flow.
 Late October to early November is time for autumn foliage.
 The maple leaves in places like Red Leaf Valley and Thousand Buddha Mountain are ablaze, and the golden ginkgo leaves at Lingyan Temple and Baotu Spring Park swirl in the wind - this is the golden time for photography and sightseeing.